JT8D-17/XLua-Utils-for-X-Plane/Documentation/Misc_Utils.md

 ## XLuaUtils Miscellaneous Utilities

-This document contains information about miscellaneous small utilities contained within XLuaUtils.
+This document contains information about XLuaUtil's collection of miscellaneous small utilities.

 [Back to Readme.md](../README.md)